fortierkids1/KnowledgeBase/Level 1/PID.md

 })
 ```

-A critical detail in good PID controllers is the iZone.
+A critical detail in good PID controllers is the iZone or ErrorZone.
 We can easily visualize what problem this is solving by just asking "What happens if we get a game piece stuck in our system"?
 Well, we _cannot_ get to our setpoint.
 So, our errorSum gets larger, and larger.... until our system is running _full power_ into this obstacle.
 That's not great.
 Most of the time, _something_ will break in this scenario.

 So, the iZone allows you to constrain the amount of error the controller actually stores.
 It might be hard to visualize the specific numbers, but you can just work backward from the math.
 If `output = errorsum*kI`, then `maxIDesiredTermOutput=iZone*kI`.
 So `iZone=maxIDesiredTermOutput/kI`.